vitaly-t/pg-promise/README.md

 # History

-For the list of all changes see the [CHANGELOG].
+Although this project formally maintains a [CHANGELOG], for a short list of the top-level changes, for detailed changes between versions you should see the corresponding release notes.

 <!-- Internal Menu Links -->